Getting ready to bring home our baby

 I know that I am being anthropormorphic, but I can't see -- knowing what I know about his history -- a crate being anything but a negative, and a reminder of the horror that he has lived through.

-It's called projecting human emotions onto a dog.
-Wink
+It's called projecting human emotions onto a dog. :wink:

-Which is why I used it!
-Very Happy
+Which is why I used it! :D

 Quote: